-A one page color illustrated fact sheet featuring five endangered mammals of Africa.
-Includes teacher's note, a page of 6 discussion questions for upper elementary and middle school students and a page of completion questions for elementary students.
+A one page color illustrated fact sheet featuring endangered fishes, reptiles, amphibians and invertebrates of Australia, plus a page of 6 discussion questions for upper elementary/middle school and a page of completion and multiple choice questions for elementary students.
+Also includes teacher’s notes.
 Part of an abcteach series of fact sheets on endangered species.

 “Rangers in a wildlife park counted fifty-two elephants last year.
 This year, the population has grown by seventeen.
 How many elephants are there now?”
 Five addition word problems with an endangered animal theme.